odoo/documentation/manufacturing/management/subcontracting.rst

 Configuration
 =============

-Go to the *Manufacturing app > Configuration > Settings* and tick the box *Subcontracting*.
+Go to the :menuselection:`Manufacturing app --> Configuration --> Settings` and tick the box *Subcontracting*.

 .. image:: media/subcontract_01.png
     :align: center

 You can now define subcontracted *Bill of Materials*.
-Therefore, you need to go to *Manufacturing > Master Data > Bill of Materials* and hit *Create*.
+Therefore, you need to go to :menuselection:`Manufacturing --> Master Data --> Bill of Materials` and hit *Create*.
 In this *BoM*, list the components which will be used by the subcontractor to manufacture the subcontracted finished product.
 Specify that the *BoM* type is *Subcontracting*.

 .. image:: media/subcontract_03.png
     :align: center